dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 ## Recursion

-There are few things to take in account when trying to access paging structures using the recursion technique for x86_64 architecture:
+There are few things to take in account when trying to access paging structures using the recursion technique for `x86_64` architecture:

 * When specifying entries using constant numbers (not stored in variables) during conversion, always use the long version appending the "l" letter (i.e. 510th entry became: 510l).
-* Always remember to add the sign extension part (otherwise you will obtain a #GP).
+* Always remember to add the sign extension part (otherwise a #GP will be thrown).

 A few examples of recursive addresses: